October is one of my favorite months for visiting Italy. In most places, the crowds are not overwhelming, even in Rome.

 3rd Course- Chocolate Mousse Cake, Graham Cracker, Marshmallow, Chocolate Spider

 M’tucci’s Italian Café & Market

 Voted Albuquerque’s Best Deli by the Albuquerque Journal’s Readers.

-The Café & Market continues to offer amazing pastries in our display case every day.
+The Café & Market offers amazing pastries in our display case every day and we’re busy planning for the holidays.
 We carry the same great Italian imports, all of our artisan breads, and a wide variety of imported, domestic, and house made cheese and meat.
 There is an expanded selection of coffee and pastries.
-We’ll still have charcuterie boards to eat in or take out with wine and beer by the glass.
-Click here to see our new menu.
+We have charcuterie boards to eat in or take out with wine and beer by the glass.
+Click here to see our menu.

 M’TUCCI’S AROUND TOWN

 Our market items can be purchased at a couple of locations in Albuquerque.
 We deliver our fresh bread every Tuesday and Friday to Silver Street Market at 2nd and Silver.
 Choose from Sourdough, Fennel Rye, Wheat, Baguette, Ciabatta, and Raisin Rosemary Focaccia.